-A New York nun who was sold by a Mother and Baby home in Ireland to an American couple has been describing how she tracked down her birth mother after 60 years.
+A New York nun who was sold by a Mother and Baby home in Ireland to an American couple has described how she tracked down her birth mother after 60 years.

 Sister Brigid O’Mahony is a nun with the Missionaries of the Heart of Jesus and has spent all of her life in America except for the first two years after she was born in the Bessborough Mother and Baby Home in Tipperary in the 1950s.

 Her mother had to give her up and she was effectively ‘sold’ to an American family, a fate that befell thousands of Irish babies throughout the 20th century.
-Sr Brigid told her story in an interview with the Irish Post.
+Sr Brigid told her story in an interview with the Irish Post in 2017.

 “As soon as I could think, my American parents told me I was from Ireland, from a work home.